 According to a study by Merritt Hawkins, spending on the American health care system has reached approximately $3.5 trillion a year, more than the entire economies of all but six countries in the world.
-Employment opportunities for medical professionals have been growing along with the spending, and the health care industry has now become the second largest employer in the United States, according to the Atlantic.
+Employment opportunities for medical professionals have been growing along with the spending, and the health care industry has now become the second-largest employer in the United States, according to the Atlantic.
 Nursing professionals wondering, what can I do with a master’s in nursing? will find there are many exciting career paths to choose from in this expanded industry.

 Why Choose an MSN Program?

-A Master of Science in Nursing (MSN) program can help licensed registered nurses (RN) move up in their careers by becoming advanced practice registered nurses (APRN) in their selected medical specialty.
+A Master of Science in Nursing (MSN) program can help licensed registered nurses (RN) move up in their careers by becoming an advanced practice registered nurses (APRN) in their selected medical specialty.
 Nurses choose a unique MSN program to fit their career goals, building upon concepts learned in their Bachelor of Science in Nursing (BSN) program.
 The core concepts in an MSN program can include the following:

 - A further study of the health care system, including political and historical factors which impact the delivery of health care to patients